Qatar Airways says will receive first Airbus A350-1000 this year

 An Airbus spokesman confirmed that the company planned to deliver the first A350-1000 to Qatar Airways this year.

-Qatar Airways, which has a reputation for being demanding when reviewing aircraft for quality before delivery, ordered 80 A350s, including those now canceled, and currently has 19 A350-900s in its fleet.
+Qatar Airways, which has a reputation for being demanding when reviewing aircraft for quality before delivery, ordered 80 A350s, including those now cancelled, and currently has 19 A350-900s in its fleet.

 Al-Baker has in the past described the relationship with Airbus as strained over aircraft and delivery issues.